History of Brazil: Sixth Republic (1985–present)

 Tancredo Neves was elected president in an indirect election in 1985 as the nation returned to civilian rule.
 He died before being sworn in, and the elected vice president, José Sarney, was sworn in as president in his place.

 Fernando Collor de Mello was the first elected president by popular vote after the military regime in December 1989 defeating Luiz Inácio Lula da Silva in a two-round presidential race and 35 million votes.
 Collor won in the state of São Paulo against many prominent political figures.
 The first democratically elected President of Brazil in 29 years, Collor spent much of the early years of his government battling hyper-inflation, which at times reached rates of 25% per month.

 Collor's neoliberal program was also followed by his successor Fernando Henrique Cardoso, who maintained free trade and privatization programs.
 Collor's administration began the process of privatization of a number of government-owned enterprises such as Acesita, Embraer, Telebrás and Companhia Vale do Rio Doce.
 With the exception of Acesita, the privatizations were all completed during the term of Fernando Henrique Cardoso.

 Following Collor's impeachment, acting president, Itamar Franco, was sworn in as president.
 In elections held on October 3, 1994, Fernando Henrique Cardoso, his finance minister, defeated left-wing Lula da Silva again.
 He was elected president due to the success of the so-called Plano Real.
 Reelected in 1998, he guided Brazil through a wave of financial crises.
-In 2000, Cardoso ordered the declassifying of some military files concerning Operation Condor, a network of South American military dictatorships that kidnapped and assassinated political opponents.
+In 2000, Cardoso ordered the declassification of some military files concerning Operation Condor, a network of South American military dictatorships that kidnapped and assassinated political opponents.

 Brazil's most severe problem today is arguably its highly unequal distribution of wealth and income, one of the most extreme in the world.
 By the 1990s, more than one out of four Brazilians continued to survive on less than one dollar a day.
 These socio-economic contradictions helped elect Luiz Inácio Lula da Silva of the Partido dos Trabalhadores (PT) in 2002.
 On 1 January 2003, Lula was sworn in as the first-ever elected leftist President of Brazil.